matbloch/dyn_3d_mod/README.md

 ## Sample data
 If you don't have any Kinect devices and want to test the software, you can use a prerecorded scene.
-Instead of launching the camera drivers, you only have to use the ==rosbag== package.
+Instead of launching the camera drivers, you only have to use the rosbag package.

 ### Emulating the configuration scene
 To emulate the camera sensor streams for the extrinsics calibration, open a new terminal, head to the sample_scene_configuration.bag file and run: